How to Redeem Credit Card Reward Points for Experiences

 Before you bid on or redeem your rewards for an experience, read the terms and conditions of the offer.
 If it’s a tour in another state or country, for instance, find out whether it includes travel and accommodations, or if you have to pay out of pocket for those expenses.

-Also, check to see if there’s a cancellation policy in case you can’t make it or any other terms that can affect your ability to enjoy the experience.
+Also, check to see if there’s a cancellation policy in case you can’t make it or if there are any other terms that can affect your ability to enjoy the experience.

 If you have points or miles with a program that offers rewards experiences, they can be a worthy option.
 That’s especially the case if you’re passionate about something and can find an experience that matches it.